Snawoot/udpierce/README.md

 See Synopsis for more options.

+## Authenticaton

+udpierce server supports two mechanisms for client authentication:

+* Mutual TLS authentication with client certificate (client options `-cert` and `-key`; server option `-cafile`)
+* Simple password authentication (option `-password` on client and server)

+These methods may be enabled in any combination or neither of them.
+Simple password authentication exists for two purposes:

+* For cases when it is undesirable to reveal server expects some client certs
+* For simplier deployments

+It is insecure to use password authentication with `-tls=false` option.

 ## Using as a transport for VPN

 This application can be used as a transport for UDP-based VPN like Wireguard or OpenVPN.